-1. REGULATIONS FOR PROFICIENCY CERTIFICATE
+2. REGULATIONS FOR PROFICIENCY CERTIFICATE

-This test shall be optional and not considered as a prerequisite to the other tests in this handbook.
-Skaters wishing to commence proficiency tests at the first bar level of Dance, Free Dance, Figures Free Skating Singles or Free Skating Pairs may do so without having first taken a Proficiency Certificate Test.
+This test shall be optional and not considered as a prerequisite to the other tests in THE AATC Proficiency Test Manual.
+Skaters wishing to commence proficiency tests at the first bar level of Dance, Free Dance, Figures, Free Skating Singles or Free Skating Pairs may do so without having first taken a Proficiency Certificate Test.

-Skaters shall prove their ability to skate forward and backward edges and execute a two foot turn for the fee of \$1.00
+Skaters shall prove their ability to skate forward and backward edges and execute a 2 foot turn for the fee of \$1.00

-This test shall be judged by one judge who must hold at least the lowest level of commission available in any of the artistic fields.
-The candidate's performance will not be graded by scores; the judge will simply designate "PASS" or "FAIL".
+This test shall be judged by 1 Judge who must hold at least the lowest level of commission available in any of the artistic fields.
+The candidate's performance will not be graded by scores; the Judge will simply designate "PASS" or "FAIL".

-1.1 Requirements
+2.1 Requirements

 Commence from rest, unassisted by toe stops or barrier.
 Skate forward edges.
-Execute a two foot turn (either a mohawk or choctaw) Skate backward edges.
-Come to a stop (either while backwards, or may turn forward and stop)
+Execute a 2 foot turn (either a mohawk or choctaw).
+Skate backward edges.
+Come to a stop (either while backwards, or may turn forward and stop).

 Note: The candidate should skate at least the length of the rink during the execution of the above requirements and should stop without engaging the barrier.
 A spread eagle turn is not acceptable.
-A clean two foot turn executed with good weight transference from one foot to the other is required.
+A clean 2 foot turn executed with good weight transference from 1 foot to the other is required.

-2. REGULATIONS FOR PROFICIENCY TESTS
+3. PROFICIENCY TESTS